Buy Publishing Rights-NFTs through Zeptagram

 Check out the new NFTs and dNFTs on Zeptagram

-Our collaboration with Zeptagram paves a new path for the industry that allows fans to be a part of the creative process”GOTHENBURG, VG, SWEDEN, June 8, 2022 /EINPresswire.com/ -- Earlier this year, hit-song masterminds & producers Anthony Preston and Andre Lindal connected with the NFT Platform Zeptagram and some of their song shares have now been tokenized through Zeptagram.
-The latest is the floor filler "Last Night" by Pitbull, featuring Havana Brown and Afrojack.
+Our collaboration with Zeptagram paves a new path for the industry that allows fans to be a part of the creative process”GOTHENBURG, VG, SWEDEN, June 10, 2022 /EINPresswire.com/ -- Earlier this year, hit-song masterminds & producers Anthony Preston and Andre Lindal connected with the NFT Platform Zeptagram and some of their song shares have now been tokenized through Zeptagram.
+The latest smash hits are "My Heart Is Open", performed by the brilliant Maroon 5 together with the amazing Gwen Stefani, and also the floor filler "Feel Like Home" by House Music Maestro Sander Kleinberg.

 — Anthony Preston

-described by Anthony Preston: "This is a funny one...
-Afrojack gave me the track when I headed to the airport for a holiday weekend with a good friend that’s legendary for being the life of the party.
-The Saturday night was a whirlwind (to say the least) and the next morning while completely hung-over, we were driving to brunch and I decided to play the track in the car (because i wanted to have an idea ready when I got back to LA the next day).
-Literally, the words 'I can’t believe what we did last night' just came out as a joke that stayed there.."
+"My Heart Is Open" as described by Andre Lindal: Wow.
+This song..
+It was created during one of my most troublesome of times as I was also going through a divorce at the time.
+The piano that ended up on the album was the very same I played when I created it.
+Adam Levine, Benny Blanco (our co-producer) all tried to replace it a few times with some other instruments but it was “how” I played it that sealed the deal for the band.
+See, I was heartbroken and hurt, and I played the piano hard - but was able to keep it emotional.. and it ended up being the perfect slate for miss Sia to write this lovely song to.
+Boy, were Rodney and I excited when we got Sias vocals back.
+We jumped straight in and made the demo that ended up being the Maroon V song with Gwen Stefani a few years later.

+"Feel Like Home" as described by Anthony Preston: Written by: PRESTON III WELBORN ANTHONY, A. LINDAL, S. KLEINBERG, T.M.
+HELSLOOT, L. DYSON.
+Sander is an old friend from EDM music days (he’s literally a legend in that scene and has had some major hit records come out of his studio).
+So, it was a dream for Andre and I to collaborate with him and bring our artist DYSON into the mix.
+We worked on it during several sessions remotely and then Sander would come to LA to finalize the music.
+We wrote the lyrics in our studio with DYSON (she’s an amazing writer) and the rest was history.
+I really love this one, and I hear it in the gym all the time!

 Anthony Preston and Andre Lindal have written and produced music for superstars like J.Lo, Britney Spears and Justin Bieber.
 With guidance from William and Rodney Jerkins, the duo has been behind major hits all around the world for the past ten years.
-Starting February 1st, the duo will introduce a new collaboration with the Swedish NFT platform Zeptagram, which will make it possible for fans to buy parts of the super duo’s songs as Non Fungible Tokens.
+From February 1st, the duo introduced a new collaboration with the Swedish NFT platform Zeptagram, which will make it possible for fans to buy parts of the super duo’s songs as Non Fungible Tokens.

 –Our collaboration with Zeptagram paves a new path for the industry that allows fans to be a part of the creative process, says Anthony Preston, songwriter and producer.